digineo/texd/README.md

 1. `keep` (or `none`) will keep all file references forever.
 This is the default setting.
 2. `purge-on-start` (or just `purge`) will delete file references once on startup.
-3. `access` will keep an access list with LRU semantics, and delete file references, either if a max. number of items is reached, or if the total size of items exeedes a threshold, or both.
+3. `access` will keep an access list with LRU semantics, and delete file references, either if a max. number of items is reached, or if the total size of items exceeds a threshold, or both.

 To select a specific retention policy, use the `--retention-policy` CLI flag: